o3de/o3de.org/content/docs/userguide/rendering/enable/effect-group-node.md

 ---
-description: ' Use the Enable Effect Group node in the &ALYlong; &script-canvas; editor to enable a group of effects. '
+description: ' Use the Enable Effect Group node in the Amazon Lumberyard Script Canvas editor to enable a group of effects. '
 title: Enable Effect Group
 ---